aws/aws-sdk-pandas/CONTRIBUTING.md

 ``./deploy-base.sh``
 ``./deploy-databases.sh``

+* [OPTIONAL] Deploy the Cloudformation template `opensearch.yaml` (if you need to test Amazon OpenSearch Service).
+This step could take about 15 minutes to deploy.

+``./deploy-opensearch.sh``

 * Go to the `EC2 -> SecurityGroups` console, open the `aws-data-wrangler-*` security group and configure to accept your IP from any TCP port.
   - Alternatively run: